fepitre/qubes-builderv2/README.md

 ## Windows executor and building Windows Tools

+Prerequisites for the Windows executor are a superset of the Qubes executor (see above).
+In addition, install `qubes-core-admin-client` in the builder qube, and `genisoimage` in the disposable template (`qubes-builder-dvm`).

 Building Qubes Windows Tools requires a dedicated Windows qube that will be used by the Windows executor.
 Scripts that can automatically create it are found in the `tools/windows` directory.
-You will need an unmodified Windows 10 installation iso and about 60GiB disk space.
-TODO: deps (`qubes-core-admin-client`, `genisoimage`).
+You will need an unmodified Windows 10 installation iso and about 50GiB disk space.
 First, create an edited iso by running `generate-iso.sh`.
 This script downloads prerequisites (OpenSSH server for Windows and Microsoft EWDK iso) and prepares the installation image for unattended Windows installation.
 After the image is generated, run `dom0/create-vm.sh` in dom0 to actually create and configure the worker qube (passing the generated installation image as a `--iso` parameter).
 After the script finishes, the worker qube is ready to use by the builder.

 The Windows builder executor communicates with the worker qube via ssh (TODO: detect if QWT is installed and use qrexec then).
 The worker qube has outbound network connections blocked